+Can we say Hell of a Weekend?!?!
+YES, we can!
+This weekend was very active, exciting, and fun.
 What did we do and how did it all come into play?
-Well, earlier in the week Charles from the Protectos LEMC called and asked what we were doing Saturday night.
+Well, earlier in the week Charles from the Protectors LEMC called and asked what we were doing Saturday night.
 "Not a thing" I responded.
 Then he asked if we wanted to go with him and his wife to the Lewisville Western Days Festival.
 He had extra tickets if we wanted them and he knows Kevin Fowler who was performing and we could meet him after the concert too!
 Well hell yeah we wanted to go!
 Who wouldn't?!
 Unless you don't like country music I suppose.
-A nice ride, nice festival, nice concert, good friends, an all around good time!
+A nice ride, nice festival, nice concert, good friends, and all-around good time!

 We persisted that it wasn't a professional camera even though it was an SLR and they called a manager over to make the decision of whether we could take it in or not.
 The manager came by and after all the crap they gave us said there were no restrictions on cameras.
-Now that the camera gestapo let us through we began cranking up the media capturing.
-This was an arts and craft festival as well as live music.
+Now that the camera Gestapo let us through we began cranking up the media capturing.
+This was an art and craft festival as well as live music.
 Craft booths were humming with activity and vendors promoting their wares.
 Lots of kid stuff too but we kind of veered away from all of that.

 99.5 The Wolf Country Music Station was set up next to the main concert stage.
 They had a gigantic display was showing different activities of the festival.
 When the concerts were live they showed the concert on the screen as well for those that couldn't or didn't want to get up close to the stage.
 We signed up for prizes and personal meet and greets with Thompson Square who was also playing Saturday night.
 As usual, we didn't win anything, we never do, it's just how it goes with us.

 Next up to close out the concerts at the festival was Kevin Fowler.
 We have never seen him before so I was happy to get up as close as we were able so as to get some good media of his performance.
 I have heard a couple of his songs and like them but did not expect the show he put on for us!
-He is a self professed beer band, not a romantic, and his music is energetic.
+He is a self-professed beer band, not a romantic, and his music is energetic.
 Thompson Square was a good show for sure, but Kevin is a much better entertainer.
-He was funny, energetic, lively, and he knew how to motivate and engage the audience.
+He was funny, energetic, and lively, and he knew how to motivate and engage the audience.
 There was much more cheering, hands and arms uplifting, screaming, and singing when he performed.
-All in all I enjoyed his performance far more.
+All in all, I enjoyed his performance far more.
 When Kevin Fowler finished I felt fulfilled.
 I know that sounds odd but his show was so good that when it was over there was a complete sense of satisfaction from it.